 Borders of marigolds may repel moles from gardens, although this method has not been scientifically tested.
 Mole plant (Euphorbia latharis) and castor bean plant (Ricinus communis) are often touted as a way to repel moles; however, their effectiveness is doubtful.
 In addition, they are poisonous to humans and can easily escape cultivation and become problem weeds.

 Toxicants are often sold as the solution to mole problems.
 Usually peanuts, grain, or other food or pelleted materials act as carriers for the poison zinc phosphide.
-However, since moles feed almost entirely on insects and worms, they do not readily take poisoned baits, and poisoning is usually not as effective as trapping in controlling moles.
+However, since moles feed almost entirely on insects and worms, they do not readily take poisoned baits, and poisoning is usually not as effective as trapping for controlling moles.

 Toxicants can only be effective if placed in active burrows.
 To determine if a burrow is active, smash it down with your foot or remove a 1-inch section of the tunnel roof.
 Mark the area and recheck it in 24 hours.
 The burrow is active if the flattened section has been raised up or if the roof has been repaired.
 Treat active burrows by removing a section of the tunnel roof, dropping the recommended dose of zinc phosphide pellets into the burrow, and closing the hole with sod or stone.
 Take care not to collapse any section of the runway or allow loose dirt to cover the pellets.

 Few burrow fumigants are labeled for moles, and fumigants are largely ineffective since moles can detect gases and quickly wall off the treated tunnels.
 Also, fumigants are only effective if the entire burrow system can be treated, often requires the cooperation of neighbors since a burrow system may extend over several lawns.
 Fumigants are highly toxic to wildlife, and many fumigants are restricted use pesticides that can only be applied by a certified pesticide applicator.
-Extreme care should be taken when using fumigants, since they are capable of causing severe burns and of igniting dry grass, leaves, and other materials.
+Extreme care should be taken when using fumigants since they are capable of causing severe burns and igniting dry grass, leaves, and other materials.
 Read and follow all label instructions when using fumigants, and never use a product in a manner inconsistent with its labeling.
 Because of limited effectiveness in controlling moles and the associated risks, the use of fumigants is not recommended.